 overall strategic direction.

-There is evidence of some Further Education College's with CoVE status developing mission statements's for their CoVe which could be reviewed with the above criteria in mind.
+There is evidence of some Further Education College's with CoVE status developing mission statements for their CoVe which could be reviewed with the above criteria in mind.

 3.8 Many school mission statements are accompanied by a set of aims and values.
 Many colleges also publish their vision, values and the means by which they wish to implement mission as separate statements.
 Where these elements are identified then there is a commitment to consideration of Vision, Mission and Values as serving strategic direction and guiding internal behaviours.
 This supports the Ashridge model and Mullane's emphases.